2026 Updated

 ⚡ Best Overall

 StackNest is the only Minecraft plugin generator that is purpose-built for plugin development from start to finish.
 It generates complete multi-class plugins, compiles them with real Maven builds, and runs an auto-fix loop when there are errors — so the JAR you download is always functional.
-It understands the current Paper API including adventure components, async event scheduling, InventoryHolder GUIs, Folia's RegionScheduler, and Velocity's event system.
-The gallery lets you browse what other servers have generated.
+It targets Paper 26.1.x (Java 25) by default and understands the full current Paper API: Adventure components, async event scheduling, InventoryHolder GUIs, Folia's RegionScheduler, PDC storage, and Velocity's event system.
+Paid plans use a Smart Assembly pipeline that pre-injects proven feature blocks before generation — cutting AI output by ~60 % and reducing API mistakes.
+Code streams in real time as it generates.
+The gallery lets you browse what other servers have built.
 If speed, accuracy, and no dev environment required are your priorities, this is the tool.

 Free tier Paid from £4/mo English